moja-global/About_moja_global/Contributing/How-to-Contribute-Land-Sector-Data-Analysis.md

 - Many countries/regions use this dataset and it works well in real global scenarios.
 For each data set, information about content and licenses is provided.
 Appropriate permissions are cited for all datasets, and we urge you to follow the license before continuing to use each dataset.

-If you have another dataset on your mind that would be beneficial to [Moja Global's mission](https://moja.global/), feel free to reach out to us on [info@moja.global](info@moja.global) to share details about this dataset.
+If you have another dataset on your mind that would be beneficial to [Moja Global's mission](https://moja.global/), feel free to reach out to us at [info@moja.global](info@moja.global) to share details about this dataset.

 ---